Everything Everywhere All at Once: Casting

 The script was written for Jackie Chan until Kwan and Scheinert reconceived the protagonist as a woman, feeling it would make the husband–wife dynamic in the story more relatable.

-The new script's lead character was initially named Michelle Wang, according to Michelle Yeoh, who said, "If you ask the Daniels, when they started on this draft, they focused on, 'Well, we are doing this for Michelle Yeoh.
+The new script's lead character was initially named Michelle Wang, after the film's lead actress Michelle Yeoh, who said, "If you ask the Daniels, when they started on this draft, they focused on, 'Well, we are doing this for Michelle Yeoh.'"
 The character's name was eventually changed to Evelyn.
 With her resemblance to the version of Evelyn as a martial artist and film star, Yeoh opposed naming the character Michelle.
 "Evelyn deserves her own story to be told.
 This is a very ordinary mother [and] housewife who is trying her best to be a good mother to her daughter, a good daughter to her father, a wife that's trying to keep the family together [...]
-I don't like to integrate me, Michelle Yeoh, into the characters that I play, because they all deserve their own journey and their stories to be told."
+I don't like to integrate me, Michelle Yeoh, into the characters that I play, because they all deserve their own journey and their stories to be told".

 It was announced in August 2018 that Yeoh and Awkwafina had been cast to star in what was described as an "interdimensional action film" from Kwan and Scheinert, with Anthony and Joe Russo attached to produce.
 Awkwafina left the project in January 2020 due to scheduling conflicts, and was replaced with Stephanie Hsu.
 James Hong, Ke Huy Quan, and Jamie Lee Curtis joined the cast.
-It marked Quan's return to film acting, from which he had retired in 2002 due to a lack of casting opportunities.
-Kwan and Scheinert were inspired to cast Quan after seeing a meme of politician Andrew Yang being shown as a grown-up version of Short Round, Quan's character from Indiana Jones and the Temple of Doom (1984).
+It marked Quan's return to film acting, from which he had retired after Second Time Around (2002) due to a lack of casting opportunities.
+Kwan and Scheinert were inspired to cast Quan after seeing a meme of former New York mayoral candidate Andrew Yang being shown as a grown-up version of Short Round, Quan's character from Indiana Jones and the Temple of Doom (1984).
 They were curious to learn what Quan had been doing, and learned that he was the right age to portray Waymond.
-Coincidentally, Quan had returned to acting soon before he was approached for the role.
-Quan's former The Goonies (1985) co-star Jeff Cohen was his attorney to negotiate his contract.
+Coincidentally, Quan had returned to acting, inspired by the success of Crazy Rich Asians (2018), soon before he was approached for the role.
+This is a result of a domino effect where the director Jon M. Chu was inspired to create Crazy Rich Asians because of #StarringJohnCho, a movement about Asian representation in leading roles in Hollywood.
+Jeff Cohen, Quan's former co-star from The Goonies (1985), was his attorney to negotiate his contract.

+Kwan talked about whitewashing with studios, "The casting was probably one of the hardest things of the whole process.
+They're like, 'Oh, should we try a white actor?'...or 'Should we find other types of people that might actually bring in the money?'"
+He continued, "We had to have some really hard conversations with people to basically put our foot down and say, 'No, this was written for a Chinese family.'"
+Scheinert said that while it took a little longer, they ultimately ended up with an ideal cast.